 Blood, Sweat and Bears

-Killing black bears on a consistent basis is not an easy task for most people.
-In a state where baiting and hounds are not legal for bear hunting your options are solo hunting or making drives -- we opt for the latter during our 4-day Pennsylvania gun season.
+In a state where baiting and hounds are not legal for bear hunting, your options are solo hunting, or making drives -- we opt for the latter during our 4-day Pennsylvania gun season.
 Driving bears fits our motto of "making something happen," rather than hoping something happens.
 With our proven success in the bear woods, we want to help you put the odds in your favor for tagging a bruin.

 We were fortunate enough to grow up in a family where hunting was only a half step behind family on the priority list.
 We still hunt on the same ground that our ancestors did over 300 years ago (see photo from 1906).
 Growing up in this family meant that we already had a gang to be a part of, but if you're starting from scratch, you'll want to follow a few of these tips.